https://github.com/bwallrich/stricto

 | - | - | - |

-| ```pattern=regexp``` | None | must match this regexp |
+| ```pattern=regexp``` | None | Must match this `regexp` |

-| ```patterns=[reg1, reg2]``` | None | must match all regexps |
+| ```patterns=[reg1, reg2]``` | None | Must match all the regular expressions in the list |

-| ```regexp=``` | None | similar to ```pattern``` |
+| ```regexp=``` | None | Alias for ```pattern``` |

 ```python